Early May 2023

 Chris has advised clients through multiple successful series pilot and pitch sales.
 In 2019, Fictional Entity clients have: staffed on Netflix and Amazon series; directed features and high-budget shorts; entered option and shopping agreements with high-profile producers; and have premiered feature films and shorts at festivals around the world.

-Wendy graduated Sum Cum Laude from Columbia University in New York City.
-She has been a guest speaker and conducted Film and Television workshops at Harvard University, USC School of Cinematic Arts, UCLA and NYU Tisch.
+Wendy graduated Cum Laude from Columbia University in New York City.
+She has been a guest speaker and conducted film and television workshops at Harvard University, USC School of Cinematic Arts, UCLA and NYU Tisch.
+Creative Screenwriting Magazine ranks Wendy as one of the industry’s top script consultants.

 Niall Johnson has been a British-based film writer and director for 20+ years.
 His most recent work is as a writer on the visually-striking animated drama-documentary ANOTHER DAY OF LIFE, based on the memoir by Ryszard Kapuscinski about the Angolan civil war of the mid-1970s.
 Winner of the Best Animated Film at this year’s European Film Awards, it received its World Premiere at the 2018 Cannes Film Festival.
 Niall’s two most recent films as Writer-Director were released within a year of each other: MUM’S LIST (2016) the critically-acclaimed true story weepie romance based on St John Greene’s best-selling memoir, starring Rafe Spall and Emilia Fox; and the Western-styled adventure story THE STOLEN (2017) set in New Zealand’s 1860s Gold Rush, starring Alice Eve, Jack Davenport, Graham McTavish and Richard O’Brien.